-Course Outcomes: At the end of the course, the student would be able to
+Course outcomes: At the end of the course, the student would be able to:

 - CO1.
-Synthesize a given waveform in terms of standard test signals and sequences and apply various transformations on dependent/independent variables of the given signal/s. - CO2.
-Explain the principles of system classification, using its characteristics in time and frequency domain representations. - CO3.
-Express the given time domain signal in frequency domain and explain the respective convergence properties. - CO4.
-Demonstrate the applications of Auto/Cross correlation in signal processing. - CO5.
+Synthesize a given waveform in terms of standard test signals/ sequences and simulate Various signal transformations . - CO2.
+Demonstrate the principles of system classification, using its characteristics in time and frequency domains. - CO3.
+Simulate the given time domain signal in frequency domain and demonstrate the respective convergence properties. - CO4.
+Demonstrate the applications of Auto/Cross correlation in signal processing through simulation. - CO5.
 Verify the periodicity and aperiodicity of signals.